noir-lang/noir/yellow-paper/docs/contracts/index.md

         - The consumer contract SHOULD check that the message exists in the state

 :::info
-- We compute a single hash since each public input increases the costs of proof verification.
+- For cost purposes, it can be useful to commit to the public inputs to just pass a single value into the circuit.
 - Time constraints might change depending on the exact sequencer selection mechanism.
 :::

 ## Logical Execution
 Below, we will outline the **LOGICAL** execution of a L2 block and how the contracts interact with the circuits.
 We will be executing cross-chain communication before and after the block itself.
 Note that in reality, the L2 inbox does not exists, and its functionality is handled by the kernel and the rollup circuits.

 ```mermaid
 sequenceDiagram